 How the Series is Titled and Structured

-‘’The Eferian Day’’ is the broad term referring to the series in its entirety spanning a total of fifteen volumes.
+“The Eferian Day” is the broad term referring to the series in its entirety, spanning a total of 4 books with fifteen volumes across all of them.

 These planned sections for the series are: